slyfox1186/imagemagick-optimize-jpg/README.md

 The scripts `o.bat` and `ow.bat` use Imagemagick's `convert.exe` executable which creates two temporary cache files (`.mpc and .cache`) of each `.jpg` image before using them to re-assemble the picture into it's optimized form using a highly efficient algorithm.
 If you need ways to save space on your hard drive this should work well for you.

-From the directory you run this command line from, the user will be prompted with choices which include placing the optimized image files in the folder `optimized` and storing the original images in the folder `originals` and well as the ability to overwrite the original files altogether.
+- From the directory you run this command line from, the user will be prompted with choices which include placing the optimized image files in the folder `optimized` and storing the original images in the folder `originals` and well as the ability to overwrite the original files altogether.

-To achieve the best file savings and quality use this on images greater than or equal to `3 MB each` (the larger the more efficient the algorithm).
-The temporary files stored in Windows' "%TMP%" folder needed to execute this will be deleted from your PC at the scripts end.
+- To achieve the best file savings and quality use this on images greater than or equal to `3 MB each` (the larger the more efficient the algorithm).

+- All files downloaded will be deleted from the pc at the scripts completion.

 * This script requires `ImageMagick` for Windows and `wget.exe` (I use the latest v1.21.3).
   - * Download: [ImageMagick](https://imagemagick.org/script/download.php)